VayuDev/samal-jit/README.md

 should work.
 The JIT-Compiler won't work because Windows uses different calling conventions.
 To enable the JIT-Compiler, pass -DSAMAL_ENABLE_JIT=ON to cmake.

+## Build

+samal uses cmake as a build system.
+If you want to use it as a library, the process should be intuitive and the same as with any other cmake library.
+If you want to build the CLI, it should be even easier.
+Make sure to adjust your working directory so that it finds all required files.

+The basic process to build & run the CLI should be:
+* mkdir cmake-build-release
+* cd cmake-build-release
+* cmake .. -DCMAKE_BUILD_TYPE=Release -DSAMAL_ENABLE_JIT=ON
+* make -j8
+* cd ..
+* cmake-build-release/samal_cli/samal

+The following build options exist:
+* -DSAMAL_ENABLE_JIT=ON to enable the jit compiler
+* -DSAMAL_ALIGNED_ACCESS=ON to force aligned access of data.
+This may be required for some ARM-CPUs and can increase performance in general for all systems, but increases memory usage by up to 16 times.
+* -DSAMAL_ENABLE_GFX_CAIRO=ON to enable use of cairomm in the standard library.
+Make sure to have pkg-config and cairomm installed.
+This is required for the webserver to work, though you should be able to delete the rendering code to make it work without cairo.

 ## Design notes

 ### Part 1: Why every programming language sucks